Jesse Curran: Philippines

 Two months later, he was contacted by Philippines coach Sven-Goran Eriksson in relation to representing the team internationally.
-He made an unofficial appearance for the Azkals, coming in as a substitute during the Azkals' friendly 3-1 win over Chaint Hornbill.
+He made an unofficial appearance for the Azkals, coming in as a substitute during the Azkals' friendly 3-1 win over Chainat Hornbill.

 Curran was included in the 25-man squad of the Philippines for 2022 FAS Tri-Nations Series.
 He debuted in a 2–0 loss to Singapore on 29 March 2022.